Near optimal bounds for weak and strong spatial mixing for the anti-ferromagnetic Potts model on trees: Setup and detailed approach

 \subsection{Inductive proof of SSM}

 In this subsection we will prove Theorem~\ref{thm:main ssm}.
 Similarly to WSM, by Lemma~\ref{lemma: ratio to SSM and WSM}, it is sufficient to show that square root ratios contract with factor $r=\tfrac{d}{d+1}$.
 We again let $w=1-\alpha\frac{q}{d+1}$, with $\alpha$ to be determined later.
+As above for notational convenience we will omit the dependence of the square root ratios on the variable $w$, i.e. we will write $X_v$ (resp. $X'_v$) instead of $X_v(w)$ (resp. $X'_v(w)$).
+Similarly we will write $\lambda_v$ instead of $\lambda_v(w)$.

 We will prove by induction on $\dist(\Delta_{\tau,\tau'},v)$ that the square-root ratios contract.
 More precisely we claim there exists a constant $C>0$ such that

 where $\mathcal{F}$ denotes the set of free neighbors of $v$.
 Since there are only finitely many configurations that could occur in a fixed depth neighborhood, we may assume that $\dist(v,\Delta_{\tau,\tau'})>2$ by choosing $C$ sufficiently large.
 In other words, by choosing $C$ large enough, we establish the base cases $\dist(v,\Delta_{\tau,\tau'})\in\{0,1,2\}$.